alintudose/Hello-World/README.md

 # Hello-World
 Hello World Python

-My first program in Python.
+My first program in Python3.

+The Readme file was modified.

+Cheers!